jsheppard95/Election_Analysis/README.md

 ### Methods
-To perform this analysis, we loop through each row in the input file using [`csv.reader`](https://docs.python.org/3/library/csv.html#csv.reader), adding to the total count and acquiring the chosen candidate and voting county with each iteration:
+To perform this analysis, we loop through each row in the input file using [`csv.reader`](https://docs.python.org/3/library/csv.html#csv.reader), adding to the total vote count and acquiring the chosen candidate and voting county with each iteration:
 ```
 # Read the csv and convert it into a list of dictionaries